 Volkswagen AG (VWAGY) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had gained 19.36% over the past month, outpacing the Auto-Tires-Trucks sector's gain of 1.5% and the S&P 500's loss of 0.12% in that time.
+Prior to today's trading, shares of the company had lost 2.93% over the past month.
+This has lagged the Auto-Tires-Trucks sector's gain of 2.38% and the S&P 500's loss of 0.05% in that time.

 Investors should also note any recent changes to analyst estimates for VWAGY.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.3% higher.
-VWAGY is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.11% lower.
+VWAGY currently has a Zacks Rank of #5 (Strong Sell).

-It is also worth noting that VWAGY currently has a PEG ratio of 0.91.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Foreign industry currently had an average PEG ratio of 0.82 as of yesterday's close.
+Also, we should mention that VWAGY has a PEG ratio of 0.95.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Automotive - Foreign was holding an average PEG ratio of 0.43 at yesterday's closing price.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 163, which puts it in the bottom 36% of all 250+ industries.

 Click to get this free report